MfrMesa/VillaSol-Hotel/README.md

 We use tools like Miró, Figma, Trello and Github to stay organized and collaborate efficiently.
 This combination of tools allowed us to meet our one-month delivery deadline, while maintaining a high level of quality in project development and design.

+# Tech Stack:
+CSS </br>
+REACT </br>
+FIGMA </br>
+MIRO </br>
+TRELLO </br>

+# How to initiate the project:

+1) Download the Files:
+   Download the game source code from the GitHub repository or clone it using Git.

+2) Install Dependencies:
+   Once downloaded, navigate to the project directory in your terminal and install all dependencies using the command npm install.

+3) Start the Development Server:
+   After installing dependencies, start the development server by running npm run dev in the terminal.

+4) Open in Browser:
+   Once the development server is running, open your web browser and navigate to localhost:5177 to view the project.

+# Collaborators:

 I want to thank my teammates for their dedication and contribution to the project:

 Marina Matas (github.com/Marinamaatas) </br>